 Except when an Australian Accounting Standard permits or requires otherwise, comparative information is disclosed in respect of the previous period for all amounts reported in the financial statements.

 (m) Changes in accounting policy, including new or revised Australian Accounting Standards

-(i) Effective for the first time in 2014-15
+(i) Effective for the first time in 2015-16

-The accounting policies applied in 2014-15 are consistent with those of the previous financial year except as a result of the new AASB 1055 Budgetary Reporting that has been applied for the first time in 2014-15.
+The accounting policies applied in 2015-16 are consistent with those of the previous financial year.